percona/postgresql-docs/docs/solutions/ha-setup-yum.md

     listen-client-urls: http://10.104.0.2:2379
     ```

-3. Start the `etcd` service to apply the changes on `node2`:
+3. Enable and start the `etcd` service to apply the changes on `node2`:

     ```{.bash data-prompt="$"}
     $ sudo systemctl enable --now etcd
-    $ sudo systemctl start etcd
     $ sudo systemctl status etcd
     ```